-A template hook is just a named place in a standard template file where extension template files for that hook get processed.
-Each hook has a corresponding directory in the Bugzilla directory tree.
-Hooking an extension template to a hook is as simple as putting the extension file into the hook's directory.
-When Bugzilla processes the standard template and reaches the hook, it will process all extension templates in the hook's directory.
-The hooks themselves can be added into any standard template upon request by extension authors.
+A hook is just a named place in a standard source or template file where extension source code or template files for that hook get processed.
+Each extension has a corresponding directory in the Bugzilla directory tree (BUGZILLA_ROOT/extensions/extension_name).
+Hooking an extension source file or template to a hook is as simple as putting the extension file into extension's template or code directory.
+When Bugzilla processes the source file or template and reaches the hook, it will process all extension files in the hook's directory.
+The hooks themselves can be added into any source file or standard template upon request by extension authors.